stevapple/vditor-react/README.md

 );
 ```

-Then include the `div` tag in the HTML file:
+Then include the specific `div` tag in the HTML file:

 ```html
 <div id="node" />